(Kiri gets the

 Skip: go ahead.

 dream is relived in every exact, same detail.

-Russ: maybe all of 30 seconds.
-How is the thoughts of
+Russ: maybe all of 30 seconds, how is

 also similar ones occur in your present timeline.

-So actions in another timeline of being
+So actions in another timeline of being earlier,

 has to happen in another timeline occurs so